-Learn about the breed: Are Wolfdogs or Northern Breed dogs right for you?
-Temperament, health, size, nutrition, training, leadership, life expectancy are just some of the factors you will want to take into consideration for your breed of choice.
+Learn about the breed: Are wolfdogs or northern breed dogs right for you?
+Temperament, health, size, nutrition, training, leadership, and life expectancy are just some of the factors you will want to take into consideration for your breed of choice.

-Are you committed to a lasting relationship that could last 10+ years?
-Consider your future and how your dog will fit the picture - not last, but of lasting importance.
-Marriage, family planning, job changes, potential moves, etc. All of these factors impact your family and are some of the reasons these dogs have ended up in the shelters - we try our utmost to ensure this will not impact their lives ever again.
+Are you committed to a relationship that could last 10+ years?
+Consider your future and how your dog will fit into the picture—not as a last consideration, but of lasting importance.
+Marriage, family planning, job changes, and potential moves are all reasons these dogs have ended up in the shelter in the first place.
+We try our utmost to ensure this will not impact their lives ever again.
 Be honest with yourself as you consider the possibilities.

 Exercise and Training

-Do you have time for walks and play time, for grooming, veterinary visits, and daily care?
+Do you have time for walks and playtime, for grooming, veterinary visits, and daily care?
 What happens if your work or other time commitments change?
-Are you a positive re-enforcer of good behaviors?
+Are you a positive reinforcer of good behaviors?
 Consistent?
 Caring?
 Loving?
 Dependable?
 Loyal?
 Wolfdogs and northern breed dogs tend to be intelligent, high energy animals who require healthy outlets for their mental and physical energy in order to avoid destructive behaviors.

-Children and dogs: Never leave a child unattended with ANY dog, regardless of breed or size.
+If you have children, you should never leave a child unattended with any dog, regardless of breed or size.
 It is your responsibility as a parent to supervise your child's interaction with your dog at all times.

-Your Wolfdog or Northern Breed dog will require interaction inside and outside of the home to maintain a good level of happiness and socialization.
+Your wolfdog or northern breed dog will require interaction inside and outside of the home to maintain a good level of happiness and socialization.
 In order to remain the friendly, social animals they are at the time of adoption, they must continue to have positive interactions with people of different types, not just your own family members.

-Adequate health care, including routine and emergency veterinary care can add up.
-Vaccinations and Preventatives can average $450 annually.
-Feeding a healthy diet with correct nutrition can also be costly - they are a large breed of dog.
+Adequate health care, including routine and emergency veterinary care, can add up.
+Vaccinations and preventatives can average $450 annually.
+Feeding a healthy diet with correct nutrition can also be costly—they are a large breed of dog.
 Exact enclosure requirements will be determined once the home visit has taken place and will depend upon the individual dog.
 If you do not already have one, this may require building an adequate enclosure, to the tune of hundreds or even thousands of dollars.

 Your application will help us better determine which, if any, of our dogs currently may be the right dog for you.
 Be sure to be as detailed as possible in your answers.